salvium/salvium_io/_posts/2025-05-08-salviums-innovative-solution .md

 ### **Private Smart Contracts**

 The foundation for complex, private return logic that can be built into applications—laying groundwork for Salvium Two.

-## **Quantum Resistance Considerations**

-Both CARROT and SPARC incorporate design elements intended to provide protection against quantum computing threats:

-* **Forward secrecy**: Even if encryption is broken in the future, past transaction details remain confidential
-* **Modified cryptographic constructions**: Adaptations to standard cryptographic approaches that increase resistance to quantum algorithms
-* **Unlinkability**: Preventing the linking of transactions, which could be vulnerable to analysis by quantum computers

-While no system can claim perfect quantum resistance today, SPARC represents a significant step toward creating privacy technology that will remain secure in a post-quantum world.

 ## **Technical Quality**